alfosco/portfolios/students/1611-back/alex-fosco/20170113-alex-fosco-m1.markdown

 * [GitHub URL](https://github.com/turingschool/gear-up/blob/master/grit.markdown)

 Think of a time at Turing when you've been tempted to give up.
 	•	Is it possible to interpret that experience through the lens of grit, i.e. your grit to get through a difficult situation was under strain?

     -At the end of my first time going through module one I decided I was going to quit.
 I was struggling a lot and wasn't convinced that I could learn the material.
 Mike talked about it with me and I decided to stay.
 My grit was definitely under strain.
-But I stuck with it, got a lot of help and put in a lot of work, and I feel very confident in my abilities now relating to what is taught in moudle 1.
+But I stuck with it, got a lot of help and put in a lot of work, and I feel confident in my abilities.

 	•	Is that lens helpful?

     -This lens is very helpful.
 I've been successful at a lot of things but I haven't really challenged my brain like they do at Turing.
-It wasn't always fun, but I learned that I can learn things that onced seemed impossible.
 I just have to be patient and understand sometimes it will take a longer time than I want it to.
 But you will always be successful if you put in the time, work and dedication.

 	•	Is it in any way problematic (emphasizing pushing through when you really need a break)?

 	  -I think this really depends on the situation.
 Sometimes it depends on the situation.
-I think you should just push through as hard as you can until it starts to comprimise your physical or mental health.
+I think you should just push through as hard as you can until it starts to compromise your physical or mental health.
 At the point you draw the line and take a break.

 ### Professional Development Workshops
 #### Personal Branding Part I